 Somers revels in his mediocrity.
 He goes on at length about how he went to college because he thought it would be easy and never studied while he was there.
 He found both his agent and his publisher through such an improbable series of coincidences that the only true advice he can offer is something along the lines of, “Be lucky, like me.”
 Even writing a how-to book was something he did on a whim, not out of a desire to help writers, but because his agent thought it would be good for his brand.

 His only saving grace seems to be that he writes nearly nonstop.
 If Somers is to be believed (and this isn’t a given) he’s extremely prolific.
 He’s able to do almost everything wrong and still achieve a little bit of success because he’s selling a tiny fraction of his seemingly endless output.

 The friend who lent me this book said, “I almost feel bad for Somers.
 Like he could be so much more successful if he stopped following his own advice.”

 I believe we’ve reached a new low on the Writing Slices blog.
 I’ve found a book that not only will hurt aspiring writers if they read it, but probably hurt the person who wrote it.

 Rating: 1 star

-I recommend Writing the Novel from Plot to Print to Pixel by Lawrence Block or The Forest for the Trees by Betsy Lerner instead of this book.
+I recommend Writing the Novel From Plot to Print to Pixel by Lawrence Block or Writing Fiction for all You’re Worth by James Scott Bell instead of this book.